morphy80/timeless_men/README.md

 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for compatibility with AWS.
 - [Travis](https://travis-ci.org/) - for integration testing.
 - [Cloudinary](https://cloudinary.com/) - to host images used in README and also product's images to provide URLs.
+- [Unsplash](https://unsplash.com/) - to download images for the products and landing page.
 - [Figma](https://www.figma.com/) - to create wireframes.
 - [Coolors.co](https://coolors.co/) - to create colour palette used in the README.